-3.1.3.49 Markham's Triangle rMCZ coincides with the northeast section of the Hornsea Three array area (Figure 3.6).
-This site is proposed for two broadscale habitats: subtidal coarse sediment and subtidal sand.
-Shallow sandy sediments are considered to be a suitable habitat for sandeels (Ammodytes spp., species of conservation importance) which are an important food source for marine mammals (see volume 5 annex 3.1: Fish and Shellfish Technical Report).
-Markham's Triangle is located next to the Klaverbank SAC which is designated for the protection of reefs, harbour porpoise, grey seal and common seal.
-Therefore it is possible that these features will be present within Markham's Triangle given the similarities of coarse sediment habitats (Net Gain, 2011).
+Markham's Triangle rMCZ coincides with the northeast section of the Hornsea Three array area (Figure 3.1.3.54 3.6).
+This site is proposed for two broadscale habitats: subtidal coarse sediment and subtidal sand, although as noted in paragraph 3.1.3.32, it is likely that the subtidal mixed sediments and subtidal mud features may also be proposed for designation in this rMCZ.
+Shallow sandy sediments are suitable habitat for sandeels (Ammodytes spp.: species of conservation importance) which are an important food source for marine mammals (see volume 5 annex 3.1: Fish and Shellfish Technical Report).